A Beginner’s Guide to Japanese Grammar Rules and Sentence Structure

 1. What are the Japanese grammar rules?

-2. Is Japanese grammar difficult?
+2. Is Japanese grammar difficult for beginners?

 3. Is Japanese SVO or SOV?

-4. Is Japanese grammar unique?
+4. Is Japanese grammar unique compared to English?

 5. Which grammar is easier, Korean or Japanese?